Sunday, July 31, 2011

 Random Ramblings: Thinking vs Entertainment

 Almost every discussion I have with someone about movies reveals that such things are purely subjective.
 What is entertaining to one person may be boring to another; what is horrifying to me might make another person laugh.
 But there are probably a few general rules of good taste with which most people agree.
-For the purposes of this essay I will break the subjects down to "movies that merely entertain" and "movies that make us think."
+For the purposes of this essay, I will break the subjects down to "movies that merely entertain" and "movies that make us think."

 What do I mean by “movies that merely entertain”?
 Movies that have little depth, are not challenging, do not contain original ideas, have predictable plots, recycle plots and characters from earlier movies but with a "modern twist" (not necessarily a re-make), have wall-to-wall action with no purpose to it, confuse the viewer, bore the serious moviegoer, and/or contain little or no emotional truth.